SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.1/README.md

 2. 👉 The public endpoint of business-partner-validation-srv service will also display in the terminal.
 Copy the route of the business-partner-validation-srv service from your terminal and open it in the browser.

     ![Alt text](./images/cap-dev-85.png)

-3. 👉 If you click on the **BusinessPartner**, **BusinessPartnerAddress** you will see the **401 Unauthorized** error.
-This means that the XSUAA deployment was also a success since we did not assign BusinessPartnerView or BusinessPartnerValidator role to user on the SAP BTP subaccount.

 ## Congratulations!